As the corporate legend goes, Google’s internal code of conduct includes instructions to “do the right thing.”

 Some of the other offerings include:

 - Healthcare: Comprehensive medical and dental coverage from day one, plus onsite chiropractic, physical therapy, and massage.
+Not to mention that making wellness, and exercise easier for employees leads to reducing overall healthcare costs for employers!

 - Finance: Access to a 401(k) plan with a reported 50 percent match, up to $8,250 per year.